Jeremy Hutson is leader of the Cold Molecules Theory Research Group.

 Opportunities to join the research group

 The group takes Ph.
 D. students to work on the theory of cold and ultracold molecules.
 Funding can sometimes be found for outstanding students.
-The general areas are:

 The group welcomes applications from well-qualified scientists to apply for personal Fellowships, including Durham International Fellowships, EPSRC Postdoctoral Fellowships, Newton International Fellowships and overseas government fellowships.